 One emerging strategy for strengthening the childcare sector is the use of grants and contracts, which are agreements between the entity providing the subsidy (e.g., the municipality) and providers.
 These agreements spell out specific goods or services to be provided under the contract, such as designated slots for residents and subsidy-eligible children, or expansion of slots for certain age groups or populations.
-As a report by the Urban Institute explained, "Contracts can help states address systemic inequities and implement policies that can impact accessibility, availability, and cost of care for families in the subsidy system.
+As a report by the Urban Institute20 explained, "Contracts can help states address systemic inequities and implement policies that can impact accessibility, availability, and cost of care for families in the subsidy system.
 A contract-based approach offers an opportunity to provide funds that are targeted to particular goals or toward specific childcare providers."

 Contracts can be set up to allow the funding entity to pay providers directly, either before or after services are provided, which significantly reduces paperwork.
 In contrast, to receive prekindergarten subsidies, providers often have to invoice multiple districts for individual children.
 Unlike many financial assistance subsidies, contracts can pay providers based on their enrollment, not on attendance.
 While this may seem like a minor issue, it ensures stability of revenues for providers by treating each slot as specific to an age and eligibility, but not to a child.
-This means that when a child is absent or a child moves and the slot needs to be refilled with another child, the provider experiences continuity in revenues.